UFC Fight Night: Stephens vs. Choi: Predictions & Analysis

 A few statistical edges stand out.
 Santiago throws significantly more leather — a 1.7 sig. strike per minute gap.
 Santiago is far more active with takedowns, averaging 3.2 more per 15 minutes.
 Burnell has tighter striking defense, making opponents miss more often.

 The Pick: Mads Burnell over Mike Santiago.
-This is essentially a pick'em.
-The model nudges toward Burnell at 52%, but there's almost nothing separating these two.
-Notably, the betting market has Burnell at 36% implied while our model sees 52% — a 16-point disagreement that could signal value.
+The model gives Burnell a slight nod at 62% — this could easily go either way.
+Notably, the betting market has Burnell at 36% implied while our model sees 62% — a 25-point disagreement that could signal value.

 Methodology